tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 ## Firefox

 Firefox should automatically pick up your Fontconfig settings.
-If it doesn't, go to "Settings" > "Fonts and Colors" and set the fonts yourself.
+If it doesn't, go to "Settings" > "Fonts and Colors" and set the fonts there.

 ## Yomichan